 - Finance/Investment: has financial expertise and/or understanding of financial operations planning and management, including resource allocation, institutional investment oversight and reporting in a complex organization, and the role of ESG.

+For each of the above, experience and understanding in the context of broader public sector organizations will be an asset.
 Experience in government relations, fundraising, as well as international experience and an ability to link with and understand global context will also be considered assets.

 The ideal candidate works or has worked or been engaged in one of the following:

-- Environment: works or has worked or been engaged in organizations and operations that address research and/or exploration of the environment, and stewardship of the environment – air, water, soil, urban and rural settings; relationships between humans, animals, environment; sustainability
+- Environment: works or has worked or been engaged in organizations and operations that address research and/or exploration of the environment, and stewardship of the environment

 - Desire to serve, willingness and ability to commit the time and effort required as a member of the Board of Governors